What’s new in Office Platform at Build 2021

-The Office Ribbon is the primary commanding surface for millions of users, and we’re building on our enable and disable capabilities by add-in commands, by allowing developers to project their own custom ribbon tabs based on user context or actions selected.
+The Office Ribbon is the primary commanding surface for millions of users.
+And we’re building on our enable and disable capabilities by add-in commands, by allowing developers to project their own custom ribbon tabs based on user context or actions selected.
 More specifically, a contextual tab is a hidden tab control in the Office ribbon that is displayed in the tab row when a specified event occurs in the Office document.
 For example, the Table Design tab that appears on the Excel ribbon when a table is selected.
-Now, with the support for contextual ribbon tab APIs, your add-in can also create contextual tabs to give your add-in users the tools they need right when they need it.
+Now, with the support for contextual ribbon tab APIs, your add-in can create contextual tabs to give your add-in users the tools they need right when they need it.
 Learn more about this API today.

 Getting data into Excel: The InsertWorksheetsFromBase64 API saves developers time by easily bringing JSON data into Excel and leveraging pre-formatted templates.
 Explore a sample of this API.

 Auditing data: Range.getDirectDependents helps audit formulas and content in user workbooks.
 This builds upon the corresponding Range.getDirectPrecedents API available in the Excel 1.12 requirement set.

 Writing back data to your backend: The onFormulaChanged event enables you to manage state more efficiently with add-ins that use custom functions.
 In addition, it supports scenarios where you need to ‘writeback’ a new value to your back end and re-hydrate the formula.

 These APIs will be rolling out over the next month.
 Tune in to our next community call on June 9th for more details!